3 min read

 In the meantime, you can try out a variety of remedies, from adding vitamin B and E supplements to your diet, to starting a new exercise regimen, to adding a cooling pillow to your bedding.
 You could even look into Buteyko or yogic breathing practices specifically designed to alleviate hot flashes.

-We’re partial to our Hot Flash Cooling Mist that provides instant relief from the discomfort of hot flashes by creating the sensation of lowering your body’s surface temperature, cooling and calming skin, reducing redness and evaporating sweat.
+We’re partial to our Cooling Mist that provides instant relief from the discomfort of hot flashes by creating the sensation of lowering your body’s surface temperature, cooling and calming skin, reducing redness and evaporating sweat.
 The cooling sensation lasts for up to an hour and it can be reapplied throughout the day as needed.
 The mist won’t disrupt make-up, nor will it stain clothing.
 Additionally, the Cooling Mist contains our proprietary Pause Complex, so it helps support collagen production to lift, firm, and tone skin, minimizing the appearance of fine lines and wrinkles

 You should also avoid common triggers that can prompt or exacerbate symptoms, such as: